abhixdd/UptimeKit-CLI/README.md

 - Current latency
 - 24-hour uptime percentage
 - Last downtime
+- Group name (if assigned)

+Monitors are organized by group, with each group displayed in its own section.
 SSL monitors are displayed in a separate table showing:

 - Certificate validity status
 - Days remaining until expiration